Freddsle/fedRBE/docs/reproduce.md

 _Note: The preprocessing and centralized correction notebooks have already been run for the committed outputs.
 You can skip this step when using the provided corrected data._

 For simulated data, committed run-1 inputs support a quick check.
-The full 30-run evaluation requires generated `before/intermediate/` and `after/runs/` files.
+The full 30-run evaluation requires generated `before/intermediate/` and `after/runs/` files via `evaluation_data/simulated/00_data_simulation.ipynb`.

 ### 3. Comparing federated and central corrections